Level/leveldown/README.md

 > ... if your filesystem is more efficient with larger files, you could consider increasing the value.
 The downside will be longer compactions and hence longer latency/performance hiccups.
 Another reason to increase this parameter might be when you are initially populating a large database.

-<a name="leveldown_close"></a>

 ### `db.close(callback)`

-<code>close()</code> is an instance method on an existing database object.
+`close()` is an instance method on an existing database object.
 The underlying LevelDB database will be closed and the `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.

 `leveldown` waits for any pending operations to finish before closing.
 For example: